 As necessary as is joint exploration of history, it doesn’t always take place.
 Couples are often afraid that a partner who brings up the past will get stuck there.
 Or that a discussion will reignite old flames, when in fact it helps extinguish them.”Couples often enter remarriage with their eyes closed more than in a first marriage,” reports Hawkins.”
 It’s as if they’re afraid the marriage won’t happen if they confront the issues.”

 Once a couple has opened up and explored their pasts, they need to bring the kids in on the discussion.
 Most experts would reserve that conversation for after the wedding.
 “Kids don’t have the same understanding of how and why the prior relationship ended,” explains Stahmann.
 “Yet they need it.”
 On the agenda for discussion: how the adults got together, why the past failed, how contact with the biological parents will be maintained, and all the couple’s dreams and hopes for the future.

 And just how will customs be merged?
-In any marriage, each partner to some degree represents a different culture, a different tribe with different traditions and rituals that have widely varying importance.
-Every symbol has a different meaning, every event a different set of implications and, behind it, a different history.
-The two distinct sets of highly structured traditions aren’t simply deeply emotionally resonant; they carry the force of commandment.
+In any marriage, each partner to some degree represents a different culture.
+They are a different tribe with different traditions and rituals that have widely varying importance.
+Every event a different set of implications and, behind it, a different history.

 That, however, is where the fun begins.
 “When marriages are incompatible, there’s conflict and electricity and the need to discuss things and compare perspectives, and thus come to know one another and oneself.
 That’s the source of a marriage’s energy.”